The Upanishads

 Bhagavad Gita

 Eighteen chapters, seven hundred shlokas.
-The weaving together of karma, knowledge, and bhakti.
+The synthesis of karma, knowledge, and bhakti.

 Read alongside